guillaume-be/rust-bert/README.md

 ### Verifying installation

-Verify your installation (and linking with PyTorch) by cloning the rust-bert source and running an example:
+Verify your installation (and linking with libtorch) by adding the `rust-bert` dependency to your `Cargo.toml` or by cloning the rust-bert source and running an example:

 ```bash
 git clone git@github.com:guillaume-be/rust-bert.git